| All of your Rose of Eternity

 highlighted tiles to show where the unit can't actually damage

 other units with its equipped weapon.
+The idea actually came from the

 Fire Emblem series, in particular, the